shenanigans/node-doczar/README.md

 ### Modifiers and Flags
 Modifiers, and their simpler counterpart Flags, are statements which modify the Declaration directly above them rather than declaring a new Component.
 Modifiers have serious consequences for the visibility and position of a Component and its children.
-Flags just render literally as helpful keywords in a contrasting color.
+Flags simply appear in the final documentation as keywords in a contrasting color.
 ```c
 /*      @class MyClass
     @super LisasClass